We're here to help

 What about SMEs?

 According to most stats reports, an SME (small-to-medium enterprise) can have anywhere between 1-249 employees.
-Which technically means micro-businesses are SMEs too.
+Which technically means all micro-businesses are SMEs too.

-How many micro-businesses are there in the UK?
+How many micro-businesses are in the UK?

 At the start of 2024, the UK’s business population was 5.5 million.
 Of those, 5.45 million were small (1-49 employees), 37,800 medium-sized (50-249 employees), and 8,250 large businesses (250+ employees).